locborgtus/xcountry-roadtrip-2023/docs/README.md

 In that case, I arrived at a charger with 3%.
 That is too close for my comfort, especially in a rural area where chargers are sparse.

 There was also a time when the weather took out a town's power grid in North Carolina, and the Supercharger went down with the town.
 Power was restored in 20 minutes, and chargers were back up.
-But I had a great time talking to other people at the charger.
+I had a great time talking to other people stuck at the charger.

 **Let’s also dispel the myth for a 500-mile range EV.** The real limiting factor is my body, not the car.
 On a full charge, the MYP can travel 3 hours before the next charge stop on the highway.
 Personally, I don’t want to drive 3 hours without stretching my legs and using the restroom (Once in a while I can do it, but it’s tiring and not fun at all).
 My son becomes irritable after 2 hours.